-5. Heat a pan in medium heat and melt the sugar until golden brown and caramelised.
+5. Heat a pan on medium heat and melt the sugar until golden brown and caramelised.
 Add the butter and sugar and slowly give it a mix.
-Mix a tsp of sugar with the pectin, add it to the mixture.
-Then add the cacao nibs, incorporating all the ingredient together.
+Mix a tsp of sugar with the pectin and add it to the mixture.
+Then add the cacao nibs, incorporating all the ingredients together.

 8. Remove the fondant from the refrigerator.
 Gently remove from the moulds.
 Place the cacao nib tuile pieces on top.